Pinya kingdom

-The rump Pinya Kingdom was left embroiled in an intense rivalry between Thihathu's other sons Uzana I and Kyawswa I until 1344.
+The rump Pinya kingdom was left embroiled in an intense rivalry between Thihathu's other sons Uzana I and Kyawswa I until 1344.
 Pinya had little control over its vassals; its southernmost vassals Toungoo (Taungoo) and Prome (Pyay) were practically independent.
 Central authority briefly returned during Kyawswa I's reign (1344−50) but broke down right after his death.
-In the 1350s, Kyawswa II repaired Pinya's long-strained relationship with Sagaing, in order to face off against the northern Shan state of Maw.
+In the 1350s, Kyawswa II repaired Pinya's long-strained relationship with Sagaing, in order to face off against the northern Shan state of Maw (Möng Mao).
 Two Maw raids in 1358–59 and 1362–63 thoroughly devastated Pinya's countryside during which Toungoo successfully broke away.
 Narathu switched sides and aided the Maw attack on Sagaing in 1363–64.
-But after the Maw troops sacked both Sagaing and Pinya in succession in 1364, Thihathu's great grandson Thado Minbya of Sagaing seized both devastated capitals in 1364, and founded the Ava Kingdom in 1365.
+But after the Maw troops sacked both Sagaing and Pinya in succession in 1364, Thihathu's great grandson Thado Minbya of Sagaing seized both devastated capitals in 1364, and founded the Ava kingdom in 1365.

 Pinya was a microcosm of the small kingdoms period (1287–1555) of Burmese history.
 Weakened by internal divisions, Pinya despite controlling two of the three main granaries never reached its potential.
 Although its successor Ava would prove more successful in reassembling major parts of the erstwhile empire, it too would be hampered by fierce regional rivalries, and Myanmar would remain divided into the mid-16th century.

+Names

+The Burmese name for the kingdom is ပင်းယနေပြည်တော် equivalent to Pinya kingdom in English language.
+The kingdom was also known as Vijaya state.